 The prerequisites to join a maritime course pertaining to the Merchant Navy are generally kept low, except the physical fitness and medical requirements.
 However, it is advised that an interested individual inquire with the respective institute offering the course in order to get the exact criterion.

-The following courses outlined are those that will help an individual a great deal in determining what’s best for a chosen path to becoming a Deck Officer.
+The following deck officer training courses outlined are those that will help an individual a great deal in determining what’s best for a chosen path to becoming one.

 1. B.S.
 Nautical Technology